Witnessing non-objectivity in the framework of strong quantum Darwinism: Quantum Photonic Simulation Experimental Proposal

 Let us make a back-of-the-envelope comparison between quantum state tomography versus our witness based on the number of trials required in either scheme to produce statistics with similar confidence.
 We will not count the preparation component for the state at time $\rho_{\mathcal{SE}}\left(t\right)$ as this is required regardless of technique.
 Rather, we want to compare the number of required measurements in the multiple different bases needed for state tomography, versus the witness which involves two different sets of runs split into (1) point channel, unitary evolution (Hadamards), and computational measurements in the horizontal/vertical polarisation basis and (2) point channel, objectivity operation, unitary evolution and the computational measurements.

-Let us suppose there are $1+2M$ photons in $\mathcal{SF}$ (one system photon, and $M$ environments with $2$ photons in each environment): For the state tomography, the photons in $\mathcal{SF}$ need to be measured in three different bases, in all the combinations.
+Let us suppose there are $1+2M$ photons in $\mathcal{SF}$ (one system photon, and $M$ environments with $2$ photons in each environment): For the state tomography, the photons in $\mathcal{SF}$ need to be measured in three different bases (local observables), in all the combinations (i.e. with polarisation analysis in horizontal/vertical, left/right, and diagonal/anti-diagonal polarisation measurements).
 With $1+2M$ photons to measure, there are $3^{1+2M}$ basis combinations.
 Let $C$ be the number of counts in one basis set required for sufficient statistics.
 Then quantum state tomography would naively require $C\cdot3^{1+2M}$ runs in total.

 Meanwhile, for the witness, we assume that the point channel and unitary evolutions are deterministic (such as the Hadamards we have chosen).
 And since we fix the final end basis, the first set requires $C$ runs.
 The second set of runs requires the objectivity operation.
 Let $p_{CNOT}$ be the probability of the CNOT operation succeeding.
 Two CNOT operations are required per environment, therefore the probability of a successful parity check on one environment has probability $p_{CNOT}^{2}.$ There are $M$ environments, therefore the probability of all the parity checks successfully occurring is $\left(p_{CNOT}^{2}\right)^{M}$.
 In order for there to be a total of $C$ successful runs, there must have been at least $C\left(1/p_{CNOT}\right)^{2M}$ copies of the state.
 Therefore, the witness scheme would require $C+C\left(1/p_{CNOT}\right)^{2M}$ runs in total.